openbook/shouldi-eink-display/README.md

 ## To do
-* [] Add a physical button to switch between displays
+- [ ] Add a physical button to switch between displays
+- [ ] Add error handling for all outgoing requests
+- [ ] Image uploader for custom screen of when generation is high and low
+- [ ] Move carbonintensitylib to pandas for consistency and to improve code qualityŒ
-* [] Add more in depth view for agile pricing - show current, min and max prices
+- [ ] Add more in depth view for agile pricing - show current, min and max prices
-* [] Add a battery pack
+- [ ] Add a battery pack